...

 Why family court orders may lack tailored custody solutions

 You may wonder why a family court judge wouldn’t be better positioned to craft a specifically tailored possession order after a multiple-day trial.
 After all, hasn’t the judge been present for the entirety of the trial?
 Wouldn’t they have gained valuable insight into how your family functions as well as what may suit your family better in terms of custody?
 The reality is that a family law judge can only know so much about your family even after an extended trial.
 Certainly, the judge will not know your family’s circumstances better than you and your Co-parent.
-If you and your Co-parent want a TaylorMade possession schedule for you and your family, you are better off trying to negotiate for one in mediation with one another.
+If you and your Co-parent want a tailor-made possession schedule for you and your family, you are better off trying to negotiate for one in mediation with one another.

 Once you make it to a trial, you are more than likely to receive a court order that is generally applicable to many different types of families.
-Reason being that a family court judge will not want to create an order that requires you and your family to come back multiple times for additional modification or even enforcement hearings.
+The reason is that a family court judge will not want to create an order that requires you and your family to come back multiple times for additional modification or even enforcement hearings.
 It is the experience of many, if not most, family court judges that the more specific it becomes, the less enforceable it is.
 The more you will have to consider filing for modifications down the line.
-The standard possession order attempts to minimize the risk that people will want to come back to court and litigate anymore than they already have.
+The standard possession order attempts to minimize the risk that people will want to come back to court and litigate more than they already have.

 What are the hallmarks of a standard possession order?